Suggest a Songfact / Artistfact

 This was written by Ann and Nancy Wilson together with guitarist Roger Fisher and drummer Michael DeRosier.
 According to the band, the song is a statement about the record industry in general.
 It was written at a time when there was friction between the band and their label.
 Little Queen was the first album Heart released for the CBS-Portrait label.
 Their old label, Mushroom Records, sued the band and in 1978 released Magazine, an album made up of previously recorded material that Heart did not want released.
 (Thanks to Sovereign Records for this information.)

 ).
 The song focuses on Ann's rage towards a promoter who came up to her after a concert in Detroit asking how her "lover" was.
-She initially thought he was talking about her then boyfriend - band member Michael Fisher.
-After he revealed he was talking about her sister Nancy Wilson, Ann became angry and went back to her hotel room to write the song.
+She initially thought he was talking about her then-boyfriend - band member Michael Fisher.
+After the promoter revealed he was talking about her sister Nancy Wilson, Ann became angry and went back to her hotel room to write the song.
 Nancy put suitably angry music to the words to complete the song comparing the sleazy side of music to a dangerous fish.

-Fergie performed this with Heart at the 2008 Idol Gives Back charity special on American Idol. (thanks, Bertrand - Paris, France)
+Fergie performed this with Heart at the 2008 Idol Gives Back charity special on American Idol

 During the 2008 presidential campaign, this song was used as the as the unofficial theme song for Republican Vice Presidential nominee Sarah Palin.
 The Alaska governor originally earned the nickname "Sarah Barracuda" when she played basketball in high school, because of her fierce competitiveness.
 The name was revived after Palin became mayor of her hometown, Wasilla, in 1996 and it was played at the 2008 National Republican Convention, after she gave a speech.
 The next day, Ann and Nancy Wilson issued a statement that said: "The Republican campaign did not ask for permission to use the song, nor would they have been granted that permission.
 We have asked the Republican campaign publicly not to use our music.
 We hope our wishes will be honored."